fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - Threat Intelligence Platforms: Check how the sample has been labeled across platforms.
 - VirusTotal relations & behavior: Explore relation graphs, lookup results, and sandbox behavior.

-Detection names in VT can give context on what malware you currently working on.
+Detection names in VirusTotal (VT) can provide useful context about the malware you are analyzing.

 ![](https://github.com/user-attachments/assets/e03e4f6a-6ebd-4f1c-8791-e2de47610a7b)

-Not to mention, VT community also can help us determine the variant of the sample.
+Additionally, the VT Community can also help in identifying the specific variant of a sample.

 ![](https://github.com/user-attachments/assets/41a49e08-a26e-485f-bedc-90ab4efca0f5)